-Note that the diagonal entries are always greater than one, $f{ii} > 1$ .
+The matrix entries here are the Leontief multipliers f{ij} .
+Note that the diagonal entries are always greater than one, $f{ij} > 1$.

-If electricity demand increases by one unit, electricity output has to increase by 1.041 units, since there is additional electricity demand in the power plant to run it.
-There are also additional inputs from the service sector of 0.155 and from industry of 0.133, so that in total output increases by 1.352 units.
+Example: Suppose electricity demand F_2 increases by one unit.

+To understand the impact on output, read the second column f{i2} : electricity output has to increase by 1.041 units, since there is additional electricity demand in the power plant to run it, as well as additional electricity demand triggered by other inputs for electricity.
+There are also additional inputs from oil, gas, coal of 0.015 units, agriculture of 0.008, industry of 0.133 and service sector of 0.155, so that in total output increases by 1.352 units.